Researching George Mellen’s Journey to Colorado

 pano

 Louis C. McClure, photographer.
-[Unidentified landscape], hand-colored gelatin silver print.
+[On the Road to Allenspark, Colorado, looking west toward Chiefs Head and Mount Meeker.], hand-colored gelatin silver print.
 Amon Carter Museum of American Art.

 1886 W. H. Jackson & Co., (W. H. Jackson, J. A. Chain and S. B. Hardy), landscape photographers, 414 Larimer